#216: Digging into Visual Studio Code Transcript

 42:58 Dan Taylor: Yeah so I think the key is if you can sort of get passed the tooling complexity and get to that, once you sort of get in that flow of okay I got everything setup and its working, you can really do some awesome stuff.
 But then I think its really hard for beginners to get into that because there's like this learning curve.
 I've got to learn the last 20 years of advancement and technology.

-43:16 Michael Kennedy: This portion of Talk Python and Me is sponsored by Backlog from Newlab.
+43:16 Michael Kennedy: This portion of Talk Python To Me is sponsored by Backlog from Newlab.
 Developers know the importance of organization and efficiency when it comes to collaborating on a team.
 And Backlog is the perfect collaborative task management software for your team.
 With Backlog, you can create tasks, track bugs, make changes, give feedback, and have team conversations right next to your code.
 Track progress with features like Gant and Burndown charts.
 You document your processes right along side your wikis.
 You can innovate with the tools used everyday like Slack, Jira, and Google Sheets.
 You could automatically resister issues from email or web form submissions.
 Take your work on the go by using their top rated mobile apps available on Android and iOS.
 Try Backlog for your team for free for 30 days using our special URL at talkpython.fm/backlog.
 That's talkPython.fm/backlog.
 The less other one I had set up about two.
 The other one that I thought was pretty cool that I wanted for a long time in editing is something called live-share, I think.
 I've done a lot of like, "Hey let's work on this together".
 So I'm going to set up a Zoom meeting and I'll share my screen.
 Or Skype and well share the screen or who knows how this is going to happen.
 But it probably involves sharing a screen and who's typing right now?
 Oh, I need to type now.
 Let me switch back to your computer and you share your screen and, yeah.

 44:33 Dan Taylor: Or go up two lines there, nope, one character over.
 No, that one, this one.